joheras/CLoDSA/README.md

 ## Features

 * Several augmentation techniques are provided.
-* Augmentation techniques can be applied for object classification, localization, detection, and semantic segmentation.
+* Augmentation techniques can be applied for object classification, localization, detection, semantic segmentation, instance segmentation.
+Augmentation techniques can also be applied to videos.
 * A Java wizard to configure the library.
 * Several input modes for reading the datasets.
 * Several output modes to generate the augmented dataset.
-* It is possible to easily add new augmentation techniques and apply them for object classification, localization, detection, and semantic segmentation.
+* It is possible to easily add new augmentation techniques and apply them for object classification, localization, detection, semantic segmentation, instance segmentation in both images and videos.

 ## Requirements and installation of the library